tuckerhemphill/context-handoff/README.md

-# 🧠 context-handoff — LLM Skill Prompt
+# Context-Handoff — LLM Skill Prompt

 > **How to use:** Download this file and paste the contents into your system prompt, custom instructions, or at the start of a new Claude / ChatGPT / Gemini session to activate the skill.

 **Created by** [Tucker Hemphill](https://www.tuckerhemphill.com)
 **Compatible with:** Claude (all versions), ChatGPT, Gemini, and most instruction-following LLMs
-**Use case:** Preserving project context across AI sessions — no lost history, no repeated explanations
+**Use case:** Preserving project context across AI sessions (Especially Claude Code & Codex) — no lost history, no repeated explanations

 ---